kellyav/machinelearningfinal/README.md

 # Machine Learning Final Project
 Progress will be posted on this repo.
-As of April 14th, this is what we have done.
+As of May 1st, this is what we have done.

 We will be working on the dataset *Breast Cancer Wisconsin (Diagnostic)*,  updated 4 years ago (Version 2) and posted on Kaggle: https://www.kaggle.com/uciml/breast-cancer-wisconsin-data